timekit-io/booking-js/README.md

   targetEl:       '#bookingjs', // Which element should we the library load into
   name:           '',           // Display name to show in the header and timezone helper
   avatar:         '',           // Provide an image URL for a circular image avatar
-  autoload:       false,        // Auto initialization if settings is found on window
+  autoload:       true,         // Auto initialization if config object is found on window var
   includeStyles:  true,         // Inject fullCalendar and library styles in <head>

   // Internationalization